0xceba/tokens_sandboxes/README.md

 page.url:welcome
 ```

-Some of the fun results such of the above queries are an invitation to create an Amazon Business account for a University of Southern California employee:
+Some of the results from the above queries are an invitation to create an Amazon Business account for a University of Southern California employee:
 ![Amazon Business USC](/images/amazon_business_usc.jpg)

 and an invitation to join Teledyne Technologies’ Atlassian domain: